 - Block in the beard – this was a hard decision to make and frowned upon by most.
 After all, we love a white fluffy beard and its santa-like connotations made it almost blasphemous for me to disguise.
 Almost.

-- Blocks in beard are elongated to imply length
+- Elongate blocks in beard to imply length

 - Insert background greens and greys into beard linking the two areas.